Online Deed Preparation

 Many buyers and sellers use title insurance to protect against loss associated with title problems.
 Title insurance shifts the risk of loss from the person signing the deed to the title insurance company.
 Sellers like this because they can walk away from the property without worrying about title issues that they might not even know about.
 Buyers also like title insurance because it gives them a solvent insurance company to guarantee title (instead of an individual seller, who may die or become bankrupt).
 In modern Alabama real estate practice, title insurance is almost always purchased when property is being sold.

 An Alabama general warranty deed is, by definition, a deed with a full warranty of title.
 Other deeds have different names that do not depend on the warranty of title.
-For example, a trustee’s deed or a life estate deed may have a general warranty of title.
+For example, a deed conveying property to a living trust or a life estate deed (to avoid probate) may have a general warranty of title.
 This means that a deed can be both a general warranty deed and a life estate deed or trustee’s deed.

 Warranty deeds are most often used in the sale context when a buyer is purchasing real estate from a seller.
 Because the seller is receiving money for the property, the seller may be willing to sign a deed that provides broad protection to the buyer.
 This is especially true if the buyer or seller will buy title insurance, which reduces the risk to the seller.
 If bank financing is involved, the lender may require a warranty deed.